-Moreover, even the best choices don’t provide anything you want in time.
-Prepare yourself planning eCommerce business.
-Don’t expect high results in short period of time.
+Moreover, even the best choices don’t provide everything you want in time.
+Prepare yourself to planning eCommerce business.
+Don’t expect high results in a short period of time.

 Small eStores suit those who don’t plan to expand assortment in future and feels ok with limited functionality.
 Mostly it includes following features:

-- No-, or low design with logo, and some images.
+- Lack of or poor design with logo and some images.

 - The website includes less than 10 pages and less than 100 products.

-- It has shopping cart, payment integration and shipping setup;.SLL protocols are integrated;
+- It has a shopping cart, payment integration and shipping setup.

 - Other features we can include: